edoliberty/vector-search-class-notes/README.md

 * Even Simpler Deterministic Matrix Sketching - Edo Liberty - 2022
 * Extensions of Lipschitz mappings into a Hilbert space - W. B. Johnson and J. Lindenstrauss - 1984
 * Fast Approximate Nearest Neighbor Search With The Navigating Spreading-out Graph - Cong Fu and Chao Xiang and Changxu Wang and Deng Cai - 2018
+* [Finding Structure with Randomness: Probabilistic Algorithms for Constructing Approximate Matrix Decompositions](http://dx.doi.org/10.1137/090771806) - Halko, N. and Martinsson, P. G. and Tropp, J. A. - 2011
+* Invertibility of random matrices: norm of the inverse - Mark Rudelson - 2008
 * K-means clustering via principal component analysis - Chris H. Q. Ding and Xiaofeng He - 2004
 * k-means++: the advantages of careful seeding - David Arthur and Sergei Vassilvitskii - 2007
 * Least squares quantization in pcm - Stuart P. Lloyd - 1982